onadebi/onadebi/README.md

 - Hi 👋, I'm onadebi
-- 👀 I’m a fullstack developer: C#/ASP.NET, Python/Flask, NodeJs/Express, ReactJs with Typescript, Java.
+- 👀 I’m a fullstack developer: C#/ASP.NET, NodeJs/Express and JavaScript/TypeScript.
 <!--- <You can find me occasionally experimenting on my playground at <a href="https://onaxsys.com" target="_blank">onaxsys.com</a> --->
 ---